aoskarih/Vibrations-with-AIMS/README.md

 ### Plotting results

 There's a script `plot_intensity.py` which can plot the data that `FCI.py` outputs.
 It can also calculate the shift from 0-0 peak caused by vibrations.
+In the bottom of the `plot_intensities.py` there's place where functions can be called to make plots.

 ### Summary